technovangelist/katacoda-scenarios/k8s2/step1.md

 1. Scroll through the pods to see the various tags that have been assigned.
 Hopefully they look familiar after looking at the dropdown above.
 There were also other tags available in that dropdown.
 Where do you think they came from?

+1. Try adding some other tags.
+Then apply the changes and watch the tags appear in the dashboard:
+   `kubectl delete -f k8s-yaml-files/lotsofpods.yaml;kubectl apply -f k8s-yaml-files/lotsofpods.yaml`{{execute}}

-Continue on to the next section to start working with the tags in interesting ways.
+Continue on to the next page to start working with the tags in interesting ways.